Welcome back to Bookmarks. This is Collective’s weekly newsletter about the world of work and place.

 You Did It!

 We’re glad you read all the way to the bottom!
-We appreciate you reading our newsletter.
-We’d love it if you checked out our resources page as well.
+We appreciate you reading our newsletter and we’d love it if you checked out our resources page as well.
 It’s full of books, templates, and other great stuff all related to the worlds of work and place.
+Until next time.